MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 (put a link here).

 After defining your access token in
+`.Renviron` you need to restart R.
+Then you can
+use
+`Sys.getenv`
+to check
-.Renviron you need to restart R. Then you can check that the environment variable now is defined to be equal to the access token with
+that the environment variable
+is equal to the access token.
-`Sys.getenv`:

 ``` r
 Sys.getenv("GCLOUD_ACCESS_TOKEN")
 ```

+The output here should
+be your access token.
+If it’s an empty string
+then you might need
+to restart R.

 Now we are ready
 to being extracting text from images